Pustalorc/UnturnedServerManager/README.md

 * Fixed Unable To Start Program In Offline Mode
 * Fixed Bug When Puting A Non-Directory Link In Workshop Installer.
+* Fixed CRITICAL Bug when updating unturned which made all your data get deleted.
+BACKUP IS STILL RECOMMENDED WHEN DOING AN UNTURNED UPDATE.
 * Enabled/Added Unturned Update Option
 * Added option to install workshop items by item ID.
 * Added logger & system logging to Log.txt